 Having a stalker is a woman’s worst nightmare.
-She feels helpless, unsafe and more importantly terrified.
+She feels helpless, unsafe and more terrified.
 She feels that she is being watched and followed everywhere and home isn’t a safe haven anymore.
 She locks herself up in her home but keeps staring at the door to check whether her stalker has tried to break in.
 That’s how terrified a woman can get if she is being stalked.
 But there are ways to get rid of a stalker and we will tell you how.
 You just have to know the signs of stalking.

 These stalkers are sick-minded people who are obsessed with their victims.
 They build a world of their own that is far from reality.
 Nowadays there are cyber stalkers who stalk you on Facebook and Instagram.
 Their fantasies and imaginations show them what they want to see and justify each action of theirs.
-Every action of their victim’s has a justified explanation of her interest in him.
+Every action of their victims has a justified explanation of her interest in him.
 Even a hard slap will appear to them as the first physical contact between the two of you.
-In a country especially like India, which is one of the countries that is most unsafe for women, taking your stalker lightly can be your biggest mistake.
+In a country especially like India, which is one of the countries that are most unsafe for women, taking your stalker lightly can be your biggest mistake.

 You find yourself being stalked all around.
 When your stalker tries to get to you through digital modes such as calling and texting you from different numbers, it is digital stalking.
 Another very common mode of stalking is cyberstalking, where he tries to harass you on social media or via emails and other online platforms.
 And then there is worse, which is physical stalking, where your stalker follows you around everywhere, tries to talk to you or hold your hand, and even pass on some twisted gifts to frighten you more.
-A stalker can be someone unknown, your utilities provider, a friend, an acquaintance or even a family member.
-Look at these signs to clear your doubts of being stalked.
+A stalker can be someone unknown, your utility provider, a friend, an acquaintance or even a family member.
+Look at these signs to clear your doubts about being stalked.

 - You see the same person wherever you go.
 You don’t know him but he is somehow everywhere.
 You feel that you are not alone and someone is watching you.

 - You get creepy texts and calls.
-At first you think that it is a prank, but they keep on increasing
+At first, you think that it is a prank, but they keep on increasing

 - You find gifts at your doorstep or your office from some ‘secret lover’.
 That secret lover knows the addresses of the two places you spend most of your time.
 Think about what else he can know about